See Also: Local Playback of Published Content Doesn’t Work with Flash Player 23 and Later

 If you view an Engage 360 interaction on your local hard drive (or send it to others to view on their local hard drives), you'll encounter security restrictions from the computer, web browser, Flash Player, and network that can cause various features of the interaction to fail.
 To test your published content and share it with others, upload it to the environment for which it was published.
 See each of the publishing options below for details.

-Publish your interaction to Articulate 360 to collect feedback from stakeholders and track version history with Articulate Review.
-It’s a great way to collaborate on a project before distributing the finalized interaction.
+Publish your interaction to Review 360 to collect feedback from stakeholders and track version history.
+It’s a great way to collaborate on a project before distributing the finalized interaction to learners.

-- First, publish your interaction to Articulate 360.
+- First, publish your interaction to Review 360.

 - Then, invite stakeholders to review the interaction.